fawhgb/ezuno-share-theme/README.md

 ## About

-I like minimalistic themes with no unnecessary coloring, focusing on the content.
+I like minimalistic themes.
+No unnecessary coloring, focusing on the content.

 The Alfresco "ezuno" Theme is a paper-like theme with white background and borders like lines on a writing pad.